argibson02/AddingAccessibility/README.md

 ## Authors

-* **Alexander Gibson**
+**Alexander Gibson**

 - [Link to my Portfolio Site](https://argibson02.github.io/)
 - [Link to my Github](https://github.com/argibson02)
 - [Link to my LinkedIn](www.linkedin.com/in/alexander-gibson-1b0bb6105)

-## Acknowledgments
+## Acknowledgments 😊

 - Thanks to Jerome, Manuel, Cheng, and Daniel for instructing the class.
-- Thanks to Gabe Crosetti for all of the partner work that helped to strengthen my coding muscles.
+- Thanks to Gabe Crosetti for all of the paired-partner work that helped to strengthen my coding skils.